How Teachers Can Prevent Cyberbullying

 In the past several years, we’ve seen the tide turn significantly in our efforts to put a stop to bullying and make schools emotionally safe environments for all of our students.
 Yet we cannot forget that some of this bad behavior has moved out of school and onto the Internet.

 I believe educators and our communities have made awesome strides against bullying.
-Parents have pushed for change, schools have adopted comprehensive anti-bullying policies and some areas have passed laws to confront the issue.
-And we’ve seen popular stars such as Katy Perry and Michael Phelps help to make bullying “uncool.”
+Parents have pushed for change, schools have adopted comprehensive anti-bullying policies, and some state laws have been passed to confront the issue.

 Still, bullying happens.
 It has become harder to get away with at school, but it’s still very easy to do online — what we now call cyberbullying.
 Dealing with Internet-focused bullying requires a two-pronged approach by teachers: